University Headquarters

 • Delineate Skill Sets:

-Make the most of a course in cyber security by subdividing its topics into individual skills for your resume.
+Make the most of a course in cybersecurity by subdividing its topics into individual skills for your resume.

-Potential Internships
+Potential Options

 • Department of Homeland Security Cybersecurity Internship Program

 An internship with the Department of Homeland Security is sure to be enlightening and exciting.
-This internship provides top students the opportunity to learn alongside working cyber security professionals who are protecting the nation from cyber-threats.
+This internship provides top students the opportunity to learn alongside working cybersecurity professionals who are protecting the nation from cyber-threats.
 Interns will perform forensic analysis, incident handling, intrusion detection, and lots more.
 Applicants should be US citizens who can pass a background check and hold a security clearance.

 • CISA Internship Program